• Austin

 Casa de los Azulejos (The House of Tiles)

-View fullsize Convent of San Francisco
+View fullsize Convento de San Francisco Interior

-• Convento Grande de San Francisco
+Convento de San Francisco Interior

 Day 2: Explore Coyoacán + Roma Norte